 Shown at the World Economic Forum, Cannes Film Festival 2017, Unite, SXSW, premiered at VR Sci Fest.
 Powered by Unity, Houdini and two other storyteller engineers Boo Aguilar and Peehalho Magalhaes.
 See press here!

 Building a system with Aby Jain to induce frisson, or aesthetic chills.
-I find this sensation phenomenologically fascinating: At once transcendent and physiological, where magic meets mechanism as the sublime cascades across skin.
+I find this sensation fascinating: At once transcendent and physiological, where magic meets mechanism as the sublime cascades across skin.
 We're testing whether inducing chills can increase deep attention and openness to experiences.
-This trigger combines peltier modules for cold with piezo actuators for tickles.
-Time of delivery is tied to moments in a song users can set before use.
+This trigger times delivery based on moments in a song users set before use.

 Seeing is forgetting the name of the thing one sees, and yet seeing is naming: light incident on retina cascades up visual hierarchy, coded into color, contour, recognized as (thing), turns imperceptibly implicitly into semantics, associations, (thinginess).
 Artists Rothko and Rorschach, abstract expressionists each, push to produce pure thinginess, essence teased free.
 Saying Seeing attempts this tease outside of 2D frame, uses misnaming in Augmented Reality to show thinginess and thing, inseparable upon introspection, as independent variables.
 Built with Ashris and Oscar and Christian!